Oleksii Poroshenko: Public activity

 On 21 September 2018, according to the independent analytical platform VoxUkraine, according to the index of support for reforms, Poroshenko entered the top ten most effective people's deputies of the eighth session of the Verkhovna Rada of Ukraine of the eighth convocation, who supported the reform laws.

+Poroshenko is an army reserve lieutenant.
+He left Ukraine before the Russian invasion of 2022 to London, as did his brother.
+In January 2025, he was fined 25,500 UAH for allegedly ignoring military summonses, and was recognised as an evader.
+His father's lawyer claimed that Oleksii Poroshenko had left Ukraine to work abroad in 2019 and had subsequently been legally removed from military registration, and claimed that the accusation of evasion was politically motivated.

 Legislative activity

 Oleksii Poroshenko co-authored the draft law №3150 "on amending article 15 of the Law of Ukraine "on the status of war veterans, guarantees of their social protection" on strengthening the social protection of family members of the victims, adopted by the Verkhovna Rada of Ukraine on 2 February 2016.
 The bill provides for the abolition of absolutely unfair restrictions in the provision of benefits to the families of those who died defending Ukraine."

 Oleksii Poroshenko became the author of a number of legislative initiatives.
 Among which:

 Earnings

 According to the electronic declaration, in 2015, Oleksii Poroshenko received ₴77,212 (US$3,227) as salary in the Verkhovna Rada.
 From the state budget, he was granted ₴80,559 compensation for expenses related to deputy activities.
 Poroshenko had the office in Vinnytsia with an area of 178.5 m², which at the time of acquisition (15 November 2013) cost ₴ 1.8 million (US$219,673).
-Together with his mother, Oleksii Poroshenko has an apartment in Kyiv with an area of 80.66 m².
+Together with his mother, Oleksii Poroshenko has an apartment in Kiev with an area of 80.66 m².
 Poroshenko declared three cars: GAZ-14 (Chaika, produced in 1981), BMW 320i Cabrio (produced in 2011, the cost of ₴ 424.64 thousand), and Land Rover Discovery 4.0 (2013, the cost of ₴ 680.4 thousand).
 On the accounts in the International Investment Bank, Poroshenko had € 15 011, US$141 thousand, and €88 thousand.
 He also declared ₴ 187 thousand in cash.

 In 2016, Poroshenko received ₴152,941 as salary in the Verkhovna Rada.
 On the accounts in the International Investment Bank, Oleksii Poroshenko had €11,900, US$95,600, and €82,100.
 He declared ₴317,200 in cash.
 His spouse, Julia Poroshenko, declared ₴82,988 as salary in the McKinsey & Company Ukraine.
 Income from insurance payments was ₴953,886.
 She had 138,879 euros in the bank account of BNP Paribas overseas.
 On the accounts in the International Investment Bank, Julia Poroshenko had €82,100 and US$95,600.
 She also had US$304,859 at the Citibank overseas.